Crestwave/shmenu/README.md

 # shmenu

-A dynamic menu written in pure Bash
+A dynamic menu for the terminal written in pure Bash

 ## Usage